 Montreal woman loses in final round of Jeopardy! after her 'boneheaded wager'

-Alicia Buffa, a translator for the McGill University Health Centre, almost got ahead in Thursday's Jeoplardy! game, taking home $24,000 – but a last wager landed her in third place.
+Alicia Buffa, a translator for the McGill University Health Centre, almost got ahead in Thursday's Jeoplardy! game, taking home $24,000 – but a last wager lost her the game.

 She was up against returning champion Joseph Carlstein from North Carolina and Greg Jolin from New Hampshire.